24 Oct What is Cannabis Use Disorder and How Do I Overcome It?

 - Psychological treatments like cognitive behavioral therapy (CBT), which tries not to focus on the pass but on the present.
 CBT tries to change your actions by helping you understand why you act in a certain way.

 - Other psychological treatments include things like motivational interviewing, whereby the therapist tried to induce the motivation to quit from within you.

 - No medicine treats the actual disease, but there are a number of medications that can be prescribed during the withdrawal period (eg anxiolytics like Diazepam can be given on a short-term basis to reduce symptoms of anxiety during the withdrawal).

-If you or somebody you know is suffering from an addiction such as marijuana abuse then get in contact with a specialist rehabilitation centre today.
-Cannabis abuse is an epidemic across the USA today but is severely under recognised and under treated.
+If you or somebody you know is suffering from an addiction such as marijuana abuse then get in contact with a specialist rehabilitation center today.
+Cannabis abuse is an epidemic across the USA today but is severely under-recognized and undertreated.
 Often family practitioners are not equipped to deal with this mental health disorder and specialist treatment is often the best option.